eleinadani/eleinadani.github.io/projects.md

 _VMs and compilers_

+* **[Runtime strings de-duplication].** Modern Java applications often maintain many duplicated String objects, wasting heap space and increasing GC pressure.
+Inspired by (1) and similar works (2), this project explores GC-level string de-duplication in GraalVM.
+The goal is to prototype a GC extension (or modified GC policy) that detects and coalesces duplicate string objects at runtime—e.g., via shared backing arrays, canonicalization tables, or region-based layouts—while preserving JVM semantics.
+The student will integrate the mechanism into GraalVM’s memory manager, evaluate its impact on memory usage, GC time, and application performance on realistic, string-heavy workloads, and compare against existing techniques such as string interning and application-level de-duplication.[(1)](https://dl-acm-org.vu-nl.idm.oclc.org/doi/10.1145/1449764.1449795) [(2)](https://mp7.watson.ibm.com/d2f57d950096a87e852575fa000a4345.html).

+* **[Stateful Incremental Compilation].** Incremental compilation traditionally requires compilers to be stateless, forcing them to reprocess large parts of the codebase after small edits.
+Inspired by (1) and similar work, this project explores how stateful compiler techniques could be applied within GraalVM’s JIT and AOT optimizing compilation pipelines.
+The goal is to prototype mechanisms that persist selected intermediate representations (IR graphs, profiling metadata, parse trees, etc) across compilations, enabling fine-grained reuse when methods or dependencies change.
+The project will design a dependency-tracking scheme, implement a reusable-state cache inside Graal, and measure improvements in compilation time, warm-up behavior, and overall responsiveness across dynamic workloads. [(1)](https://dl-acm-org.vu-nl.idm.oclc.org/doi/10.1109/CGO57630.2024.10444865)

 * **[Accelerating Parsing and Lexing with SIMD and GPUs].** This project investigates how to speed up parsing and lexing for popular programming languages (e.g., C, C++, Java, JavaScript, Rust) using modern hardware accelerators such as SIMD units and GPUs.
 The goal is to design and implement prototype lexers/parsers that exploit data-parallelism in tokenization, scanning, and syntax analysis, while remaining compatible with existing compiler and tooling pipelines.
 The project will explore vectorized algorithms for character classification and token recognition, batch-oriented or streaming GPU kernels for large codebases, and hybrid CPU–GPU execution strategies.
 We will evaluate performance against state-of-the-art mainstream parsers on realistic workloads (compilation, static analysis, IDE features), quantifying speedups, energy implications, and integration overhead.
 The outcome is a set of acceleration techniques and a benchmarking framework that can guide the next generation of high-performance language front ends.

-* **[Compilation service for WebAssembly].** Modern WebAssembly runtimes such as wasmer provide in-process Just-in-time compilation.
-JIT compilers are normally running as a concurrent thread in the same process of the application.
-In this project we want to study an alternative runtime design, where the JIT compiler runs as an external “service”, i.e., in a different process, potentially running on a different machine.
-Such client-server design would allow to reduce even more the memory consumption of the WebAssembly runtime, as well as enable distributed code caching and other optimizations.
-Related work [(1)](https://github.com/wasmerio/wasmer).

 * **[Profile-guided inlining for WebAssembly].** Profile-guided optimization (PGO) is a compiler optimization technique where profiling information and runtime traces from previous execution of a given application are used to optimize future executions of the same application.
 The intuition is that the same application will most likely behave in the same way across multiple runs, with the consequence that knowledge from past runs can be used to optimize future executions.
 In this project, we want to explore the usage of PGO-style optimizations for WebAssembly, starting from function inlining.
 Related work [(1)](https://go.dev/doc/pgo).

+* **[GPU-assisted compilation].** Many modern compilers' extensible design allows exploring offloading parts of compilation to accelerators.
+This project investigates how certain compiler passes (e.g., SSA construction or data-flow analysis) could be parallelized or accelerated using a GPU-based backend.

 * **[Accelerated RexEx engines].** Regular expressions are natively supported in many high-level programming languages such as JavaScript, Java or Python.
 RegEx execution performance is often critical, and state-of-the-art langauge VMs employ advanced JIT compilation techniques or (SIMD) parallel processing to optimize RegEx performance.
 In this project we want to explore using accelerators (such as FPGAs, NPUs or others) to speed up RegEx matching performance.

-* **[SIMD-based micro-optimizations for string data processing].** This project focuses on simple, well-defined SIMD use cases such as string scanning, predicate evaluation, or data compression.
-The goal is to implement CPU-vectorized routines using intrinsics and evaluate their performance against scalar baselines.
+* **[SIMD-based compiler optimizations for string data processing].** This project focuses on simple, well-defined SIMD use cases such as string operations (e.g., scanning, substrings, search).
+The goal is to implement new compiler optimizations that can leverage CPU-vectorized SIMD to speedup string-intensive managed languages such as Java or JavaScript.

-* **[Learned data structures in a language VM].** Learned data structures have been used successfully in the context of DataBase processing systems.
-In this project we want to explore using such data structures to implement some of the internal components of a modern language VM such as Google V8 or the Java Virtual Machine.
-Related work [(1)](https://arxiv.org/abs/1712.01208).

-* **[Extending Graal’s compiler pipeline with a custom optimization pass].** The Graal compiler framework allows adding new optimization phases.
-In this project, the student will implement a custom optimization (e.g., loop unrolling, constant folding, or dead code elimination) in Graal’s IR pipeline, evaluate its impact on performance, and visualize the transformation on benchmark programs.

-* **[GPU-assisted compilation using the Graal compiler].** Graal’s extensible design allows exploring offloading parts of compilation to accelerators.
-This project investigates how certain compiler passes (e.g., SSA construction or data-flow analysis) could be parallelized or accelerated using a GPU-based backend.
+* **[Compilation service for WebAssembly].** Modern WebAssembly runtimes such as wasmer provide in-process Just-in-time compilation.
+JIT compilers are normally running as a concurrent thread in the same process of the application.
+In this project we want to study an alternative runtime design, where the JIT compiler runs as an external “service”, i.e., in a different process, potentially running on a different machine.
+Such client-server design would allow to reduce even more the memory consumption of the WebAssembly runtime, as well as enable distributed code caching and other optimizations.
+Related work [(1)](https://github.com/wasmerio/wasmer).

-* **[Combining CRIU and GraalVM native-image].** GraalVM native image is an open-source language technology that can be used to create optimized, cloud-ready binary executables for Java.
+* **[CRIU for Native Image].** GraalVM native image is an open-source language technology that can be used to create optimized, cloud-ready binary executables for Java.
 By leveraging Ahead-of-time compilation of Java code, GraalVM native images can significantly reduce applications’ startup time, leading to reduced cold starts in Cloud deployments such as AWS Lambda.
 CRIU is an emerging technology provided by the Linux kernel aimed at the same goal: minimize applications startup time.
 Unlike GraalVM native image, CRIU leverages “user-space” snapshotting.
 In this project we want to explore how the two technologies can be combined in order to minimize even further the startup latency of Cloud applications.
 Related work [(1)](https://criu.org/Main_Page).

+* **[Extending Graal’s compiler pipeline with a custom optimization pass].** The Graal compiler framework allows adding new optimization phases.
+In this project, the student will implement a custom optimization (e.g., loop unrolling, constant folding, or dead code elimination) in Graal’s IR pipeline, evaluate its impact on performance, and visualize the transformation on benchmark programs.

 ### BSc-level projects.